 (d) the written document of consent is not to be presented to the occupier for signature with, or as part of, any other document (unless the other document, or the remainder of the other document, contains only the provisions of section 91 of the Code).

+Note for this regulation:

-Note — Section 91(1) of the Code provides that a credit provider, or an agent of the credit provider, must not enter any part of premises used for residential purposes for the purpose of taking possession of mortgaged goods under a goods mortgage unless the court has authorised entry or the occupier of the premises (after being informed in writing of the provisions of section 91) consented in writing to the entry.
+Section 91(1) of the Code provides that a credit provider, or an agent of the credit provider, must not enter any part of premises used for residential purposes for the purpose of taking possession of mortgaged goods under a goods mortgage unless the court has authorised entry or the occupier of the premises (after being informed in writing of the provisions of section 91) consented in writing to the entry.
 Under section 91(2) of the Code, the regulations may provide procedures for the purposes of section 91 and set out circumstances in which consent is or is not taken to have been given.

 25. Statement about mortgagor’s rights and obligations